The Jewish War: Content

-Divided into seven books, it opens with a summary of Jewish history from the capture of Jerusalem by the Seleucid ruler Antiochus IV Epiphanes in 168 BC to the first stages of the First Jewish–Roman War (Book I and II).
+Divided into seven books, it opens with a summary of Jewish history from the capture of Jerusalem by the Seleucid emperor Antiochus IV Epiphanes in 168 BC to the first stages of the First Jewish–Roman War, books I and II.
 The next five books detail the unfolding of the war, under Roman generals Vespasian and Titus, to the death of the last Sicarii.
 The book was written about 75 AD, originally in Josephus' "paternal tongue" – either Aramaic or Hebrew – though this version has not survived.
 It was later translated into Greek, probably under the supervision of Josephus himself.
-Buth and Pierce wrote "the current Greek edition does not appear to be a translation, but must be considered a new edition, a complete re-working of the first writing and likely a considerable expansion."
+Buth and Pierce wrote, "The current Greek edition does not appear to be a translation, but must be considered a new edition, a complete re-working of the first writing and likely a considerable expansion."

-The sources of the First Jewish–Roman War are: this account of Josephus, the Talmud (Gittin 57b), Midrash Eichah, and the Hebrew inscriptions on the Jewish coins minted, and Book V of Tacitus' Histories.
+The sources of the First Jewish–Roman War are this account of Josephus, the Babylonian Talmud tractate Gittin 57b, Lamentations Rabbah, the Hebrew inscriptions on the First Jewish Revolt coinage, and Book V of Tacitus' Histories.

-The text also survives in an Old Slavonic version, as well as Hebrew which contains material not found in the Greek version, and which is lacking other material found in the Greek version.
+The text also survives in an Old Slavonic version, as well as Hebrew, which contains material not found in the Greek version and lacking other material in the Greek version.